Mental health and burnout: a guide for self-employed trades

 Building a more resilient business involves:

-- Building an emergency fund for unexpected expenses
+- Building an emergency fund for unexpected expenses: Aim to save at least three months' worth of expenses to cover unforeseen costs.

 Community